ruliarmando/preliminary_test/readme.md

 This is my first ever Express + Typescript app.
 And i think i miss the intended result for point 4 of the test.
 However i hope for the best.

+I also assuming to create auth endpoints first but it didn't metioned in the stories so i just skip it.